Next Steps for Local Governments

 - Encourage businesses, institutions and individuals to "go green" by demonstrating and explaining the savings from energy efficiency and low-carbon energy.

 - Learn from our Climate Smart Communities webinar series.
-DEC will host a series of occasional Climate Smart Community webinars presenting useful information to promote exchange of ideas among communities and participating agencies.
+DEC hosts a webinar series presenting useful information to promote exchange of ideas among communities and participating agencies.
 Webinars are accessible to anyone via an Internet connection and telephone.

 The Climate Smart Communities Guide to Local Action contains how-to's and case studies to help communities get started as they implement the CSC pledge.